le4nnt0nn/PetInventoryProject/README.md

 ## 🐶 Pet Inventory 🐱

- > Pets inventory with SQL and Java.
+ > Pet inventory with SQL and Java.

  ***